Kapil Dev took his first Test wicket on the last day of his debut match © Getty Images

 On that day Kapil was wild, and often wayward.
 The discipline was acquired much later.
-Bedi removed both openers after an 84-run stand; when Chandra had Mushtaq caught by Gavaskar at first-slip Pakistan’s score read 110 for three.
-It was then that Zaheer Abbas was joined by Javed Miandad, and that was it.
+Bedi removed both openers after an 84-run stand; when Chandra had Mushtaq caught by Gavaskar at first-slip Pakistan’s score read 110 for 3.
+Then Javed Miandad joined Zaheer Abbas, and that was it.

 The two could not be tamed.
-They saw through the initial overs of the spin trio, and then began to expand.
+They saw through the initial overs of the spin trio, and began to dominate.
 By the time stumps were drawn Pakistan had reached 283 with Zaheer on 128 and Miandad on 53.
-Given the usual pace of scoring in India-Pakistan till then, they had virtually batted India out of the Test.
+Given the usual pace of scoring in India-Pakistan till then, they had as good as batted India out of the Test.

 The rest of the Test

 Zaheer and Miandad eventually added 255 for the fourth wicket before the former was claimed by Prasanna for 176.
 Miandad, however, remained unbeaten on 154.
-He received considerable support from Imran Khan, and at the end, from Sarfraz Nawaz; Mushtaq eventually declared at a safe 503 for eight: Chandra finished with four wickets and Bedi with three.
+He received considerable support from Imran Khan, and towards the end, from Sarfraz Nawaz; Mushtaq eventually declared at a safe 503 for 8: Chandra finished with 4 wickets and Bedi with 3.

 India began well, with Gavaskar adding 97 with Chetan Chauhan, 50 with Surinder Amarnath, and 101 with Gundappa Viswanath before eventually falling for 89.
 Viswanath and Dilip Vengsarkar then added 156 more.
 Once Viswanath fell, the Indians went out on an all-out attack as the wickets fell in a heap.

-Vengsarkar scored a gallant 83, and by the time Bedi eventually declared at 462 for nine (41 runs behind) it was almost stumps on Day Four.
-Mushtaq finished with four wickets.
+Vengsarkar scored a gallant 83, and by the time Bedi eventually declared at 462 for 9 (41 behind) it was almost stumps on Day Four.
+Mushtaq finished with 4 wickets.

 The match did not go on dispute-free.
 Shakoor Rana warned Mohinder for running on the ‘dangerous area of the pitch’.
 What followed was not the most common occurrence in the history of sport.
 As Wisden wrote, “[Sunil] Gavaskar, the Indian vice-captain, used insulting language against the umpire concerned.”
 Play was held up for 11 minutes; Rana and Khalid Aziz took field only after there was an apology.